Donation | Ghana (2026)

 This initiative builds on previous ERC-supported programmes, including the 2025 donation initiative in Uganda, and reflects a continued effort to support local partners in strengthening emergency response systems.

-The ERC extends its sincere appreciation to Laerdal Medical and Lufthansa Aviation Training for their generous contribution of donating this training equipment.
-Their support has been instrumental in enabling this initiative and in strengthening first response capacity in Ghana.
+The ERC would like to express its heartfelt gratitude to Laerdal Medical and Lufthansa Aviation Training for their generous donation of training equipment.
+Their support has been crucial in enhancing first response capabilities in Ghana.

 Accra 14th April 2026 | Aftermovie